WeThinkGG/ChatSentinelPro/README.md

-# ChatSentinel
+# ChatSentinel Pro
-Light plugin to prevent Spam/Swearing on your Spigot/Bungee/Velocity server.
+Light plugin to prevent Advanced Spam/Swearing on your Paper Server.

+Fetch Badwords from url :) to implement server with positivity:)